 The Wednesday Night Group is unusual for a martial art group as it’s a non-profit group which means that we do not charge for lessons.
 We are called the Wednesday Night Group because we meet every Wednesday night in my garage in Redlands, California.
 The purpose of this group is to preserve and promote Bruce Lee’s art of Jeet Kune Do which some call original Jeet Kune Do, but we call Old School JKD.
 We teach JKD not to confine us but to liberate us, to share with others what we have learned, and to discover our personal expression of Bruce’s art.
 We are fortunate to have two original Bruce Lee students to share their knowledge of Bruce’s art with us.
 They are Bob Bremer and Jim Sewell.
 Since I started the group and it meets in my garage, I should give some information about myself so you know who I am.

+My name is Tim Tackett.
 While in the U.S.A.F., my family and I were stationed in Taiwan for almost three years.
 While I was there I studied Kuo Shu [Kung-Fu].
 My wife was working as a teacher in the Taipei American School during the day and I was working in the evening at the Shu Lin Kuo Air Force Station.
 Since I had my days free I was looking for something to occupy my time.
 One of my friends recommended that I take up martial arts.
 I ended up learning six hours a day for six days a week.
 While in Taiwan I learned two types of Hsing-i, Tai Chi, Northern and Southern Shaolin, White Crane, and Monkey boxing.
 After my discharge from the air force, I continued work on my college degree.
 Since I had a wife and two children to support, I opened up a full time Kung Fu school in Redlands, California while starting as a junior at the University of California, Riverside campus in 1966.

 In 1967 I saw Bruce Lee demonstrate JKD at Ed Parker’s tournament in Long Beach, Ca and wanted to start studying with him right on the spot, but I soon realized that I would not have enough time until after I finished college.
 In 1968, I started a Master of Fine Arts program at UCR and no longer had time to teach martial arts full time.
 So I closed down my school and rented a hall in Redlands two nights a week where I taught what I called Chinese karate as hardly anyone had heard of kung fu let alone Kuo Shu.